 Elementary High Potential Services

 Our District employs a full-time high potential (HP) specialist at every elementary school.
-The HP teacher leads the Wings and Independent Investigations programs in addition to team teaching and serving as a resource for regular classroom teachers.
+The HP teacher leads the Wings and Independent Investigations programs in addition to team-teaching and serving as a resource for regular classroom teachers.

-Level 3 service is available to all teachers and students.
+Enrichment programming is available to all teachers and students.
 Critical and creative thinking skills may be taught by the HP teacher in the mainstream classroom, and enrichment materials may be supplied to classroom teachers for further use with students.

 Beginning in fourth grade, students who demonstrate high performance in math (based on NWEA Tests) may join an accelerated math class, which completes the fourth, fifth and sixth grade math curriculum during fourth and fifth grade.

 Advanced reading opportunities are also available to students who demonstrate high performance in reading (based on NWEA Tests).
 Students may participate in Literature Circles including Jr. Great Books and The Classics.
 Literature circles provide individualized reading support and opportunities for students to read above their grade level and discuss projects.
 This is provided as part of Level 3 services.

 We offer a language immersion option beginning in kindergarten at each neighborhood elementary school.
 Four schools offer Spanish and two schools offer Chinese.
 In an Immersion classroom, teachers provide all instruction in the target language; direct instruction in English begins in third grade.
 If learning a second language during elementary school is an important value for your family, consider enrollment in language immersion.
 For more information, visit our Immersion page.

 Extracurricular activities include Continental Math League, Young Scientists, Destination ImagiNation and Imagination Fair.
 For a complete list of extracurricular activities, visit our Activities page.